 Press the DEC or INC button briefly to decrement or increment the voice number by one, or hold either button for continuous decrementing or incrementing in the corresponding direction.
-The bank will switch automatically if you cross a bank voicenumber boundary.
+Extra-fast increment or decrement operation can be achieved by pressing the opposite button while holding either the INC or DEC button.
+The bank will switch automatically if you cross a bank voice-number boundary.

-● The Data Dial provides a fast, efficient way to cover a broad range of voice numbers when, for example, you're looking for a voice but don't know the voice number.
+• The Data Dial provides a fast, efficient way to cover a broad range of voice numbers when, for example, you're looking for a voice but don't know the voice number.
 Simply rotate the data dial clockwise for higher voice numbers or counter-clockwise for lower voice numbers while watching the display.